reggi/learning-traversing-dom-trees/README.md

 ```

 I've provided two HTML documents `star-wars.html` and `star-trek.html`, both have the same amount of DOM nodes.
 I'm using `async / await` to perform async operations, for reading the file system and creating a mock DOM using `jsdom`.

+To run use `npm start` to run the code, make sure you've run `npm install`.
+Nothing should happen because the assertions don't fail.